 |Gray burgundy||Pinot gris, Ruländer||White||77||0.6||95|

 |muscatel||Yellow M., Red M. / Muscat Blanc||White||137||1.0||70|

-Well-known Burgenland Winzergenossenschaften and vintners associations are Blaufränkischland.
+Well-known Burgenland Winzergenossenschaften and winegrowers' associations Blaufränkischland.
 Pannobile.
 Pannonian dance.
-Renowned wineries Burgenland (RWB), Weinidylle Southern Burgenland and Winzerkeller Neckenmarkt, The wineries are listed in the wine regions.
+Renowned wineries Burgenland (RWB), Wine idyll in southern Burgenland and Wine cellar Neckenmarkt, The wineries are listed in the wine regions.